-5. Information on similar species
+9. Information on similar species

-Give the names of species of which specimens in trade look very similar, state how they may be distinguished, and explain whether or not it is reasonable to expect an informed non-expert to be able to make a firm identification.
-Outline measures that would need to be taken to handle potential difficulties in distinguishing between specimens of this and similar species.
+Give the names of species of which specimens in trade look very similar, state how they may be distinguished, based on the commodities or parts and derivatives most common in trade, and explain whether or not it is reasonable to expect an informed non-expert to be able to make a firm identification.
+Outline measures that would need to be taken to handle potential difficulties in distinguishing specimens of this species from those of similar species.